 According to the Insurance Information Institute, 6% of the insured homes in the U.S. filed for a claim in 2017.
 Home or business owners who experience property damage normally have to spend lots of time during the claim process.
 In most cases, your insurer will hire an insurance adjuster to mitigate the claim on their behalf.
 For this reason, it is also advisable that you hire one.
 In this post, we discuss the top five reasons why you hire a public adjuster.

 Once you file your claim, you will have to create time to follow it up and submit the documents required.
 This can prove quite tedious if you have to juggle it with your job.
 Not following up on claim can result in you being under-compensated or your claim being annulled altogether.
 A public adjuster not only oversees your claim but also minimizes the time you spend dealing with arising issues.

 2. They offer valuable advice during claim preparation

 Preparing all the documentation required when filing an insurance claim is often overwhelming even for the most organized people.
-As they have dealt with multiple clients, public adjusters know exactly what documents to provide to your insurer to expedite the settlement process.
+As they have dealt with multiple clients, adjusters know exactly what documents to provide to your insurer to expedite the settlement process.
 You must thoroughly document everything that was lost for your claim to be valid.
 They will also ensure that the documents are error-free.